Heerozh/spectre/README.md

 Not only run the engine, but also run factor analysis.

-### FactorEngine.test_lookahead_bias

-`engine.test_lookahead_bias(start_time, end_time)`

-Run the engine to test lookahead bias.

-Modify half of the ohlcv data, and then check if there are differences between the two runs in the first half.

 ### FactorEngine.get_price_matrix

 `df_prices = engine.get_price_matrix(start_time, end_time, prices: DataFactor = OHLCV.close)`